seed-rs/seed/README.md

 1: Errors while building, which will be displayed in the terminal where you ran `cargo build`, or the build script.
 Rust's compiler usually provides helpful messages, so try to work through these using the information available.
+Examples include syntax errors, passing a func/struct etc the wrong type of item, and running afoul of the borrow checker.

 2: Runtime panics.
 These are more difficult to deal with, especially in the web browser.
 Their hallmark is a message that starts with `RuntimeError: "unreachable executed"`, and correspond to a panic in the rust code.
 (For example, a problem while using `unwrap()`).
 There's currently no neat way to identify which part of the code panicked; until this is sorted out, you may try to narrow it down using `seed.log()` commands.
+Ideally, you won't experience these.

 ### Reference
 - [wasm-bindgen guide](https://rustwasm.github.io/wasm-bindgen/introduction.html)